 Sadly, I don’t have a retailer close by that sells them…so I order them from Amazon.com by the case.
 Told you this salad was addicting.

 Let’s face it: Panera’s Fuji Apple Dressing is amazing, and they really did a knock-out job with it.
 I tried replicating it at home, and to tell you the truth, I most definitely did not knock it out of the park.
-I had every intention of trying again, this time with frozen apple juice concentrate rather than concentrated apple juice by the bottle, but then I saw it: A bottle of Panera Fuji Apple Vinaigrette Dressing sitting there next to the produce section in Target.
+I had every intention of trying again, this time with frozen apple juice concentrate rather than concentrated apple juice by the bottle, but then I saw it: A bottle of Panera Fuji Apple Vinaigrette Dressing sitting there next to the produce section at Target.
 I grabbed two bottles and that was that.
 Mission accomplished.

 FEED A CROWD + MAKE-AHEAD LUNCHES